A place to pause, rest, and reflect on the beauty of Marshall Square Park. A lasting gift to the public, to your family, and to yourself.

 From Photographs of Marshall Square Park, Plein Air judged FMSP’s Jim Salvas the $500 First Place Prize Winner of the MSP Photography Competition!

 Oh, what a night!
 Late October at our host’s Winterthur Museum, Garden and Library.
-Friday (10/24/2014) culminated Monday through Thursday of grueling competition.
-From dawn to dusk, the 72 artists photographed and painted the minimum of four entries from three of the 13 locations.* Did you see the artists in the park?
-Look at the photo; there’s one painting the Swiss Cottage.
-[Come back later to see ALL the MSP photos and paintings.]
+Friday (10/24/2014) culminated the Monday through Thursday grueling competition.
+From dawn to dusk, 72 artists photographed and painted the minimum four entries from three of 13 locations.* In the photo above, there’s an artist painting the Swiss Cottage.

 Jim had one of those “I-can’t-believe-this-just-happened” moments.
-He placed FIRST in the MSP Photography Competition and THIRD (photo below) in the Overall Photography Competition!
-The First Place for the MSP Painting Competition is Catherine Carney.
-[To fully appreciate, click photos to enlarge.]
+He placed FIRST in the MSP Photography Competition and THIRD (photo below the painting) in the Overall Photography Competition!

 From Paintings of Marshall Square Park, Plein Air judged Catherine Carney the $500 FIRST Place Prize Winner of the MSP Painting Competition .